Selection and Aggregation of Conformal Prediction Sets: Introduction

-Note that almost all estimators of nonparametric quantities require user specification of tuning parameters such as bandwidth, number of nearest neighbors, width and number of hidden layers in neural networks, number of trees in random forests, and so on.
+Note that almost all estimators of nonparametric quantities require user specification of tuning parameters such as bandwidth, number of nearest neighbors, width and number of hidden layers in neural networks, number of trees in {boosting}, and so on.
 In traditional nonparametric estimation, these tuning parameters can be chosen via the cross-validation technique.
-But this choice focuses on obtaining an estimate with smallest $L_2$ or prediction risk and need not yield the smallest prediction region.
+But this choice focuses on obtaining an estimate with the smallest $L_2$ or prediction risk and need not yield the smallest prediction region.
 In this paper, we consider the problem of selecting tuning parameters in order to obtain the smallest valid prediction region.
 This problem was discussed in~\citet[Section 4]{lei2013distribution} in the case where there are no covariates.
 They present an algorithm to solve this problem but do not prove that the algorithm results in the smallest prediction region.
-This is the main goal of the current paper.
-More formally, suppose $\mathcal{A}_1, \ldots, \mathcal{A}_K$ are $K$ different training algorithms.
-The question we discuss is how to select $\widehat{k}\in\{1,2,\ldots,K\}$ and construct a prediction region with valid coverage and smallest width or close to the smallest width.
-This closeness will be proved in terms of a oracle inequality; see Section~\ref{sec:VFCP} for details.
+This is one of the inspirations for the current paper.